sloria/TextBlob/docs/classifiers.rst

 The function should return a dictionary of features for ``document``.

-For example, let's create a feature extractor that just uses the first and last words of a document its features.
+For example, let's create a feature extractor that just uses the first and last words of a document as its features.

 .. doctest::